She's Not Just a Pretty Face

 "She's Not Just a Pretty Face" is a song co-written and recorded by Canadian country pop artist Shania Twain, recorded for her fourth studio album Up!
 (2002).
 It was released as the album's sixth single on October 6, 2003; the fourth released to country radio.
 Twain wrote the song with then-husband Robert John "Mutt" Lange, who also produced it.

-"She's Not Just a Pretty Face" peaked at number 9 on the Hot Country Songs chart.
+"She's Not Just a Pretty Face" peaked at number nine on the US Billboard Hot Country Singles & Tracks chart.
 It was nominated for Best Female Country Vocal Performance at the 2005 Grammy Awards.
 The song was performed on The Oprah Winfrey Show, the 2003 CMA Awards, and the 2003 Billboard Music Awards.
 Twain also performed "She's Not Just a Pretty Face" on her Up!
 Tour and again in 2023 as part of a throwback medley on her Queen of Me Tour.

 Composition

 The song is performed in the key of E major in common time with a tempo of 100 beats per minute.
 Twain's vocals span from B_{3} to C_{5} in the song.